awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

    >>> exit()
    ```

    If the OpenSSL version is 1\.0\.1 or later, skip to step 3\.
-Otherwise, proceed as follows:
+Otherwise, follow these steps:

    1. From the Terminal window, run the following command to determine if the computer is using Simple Python Version Management: